 Take Tracy Reifkind, for example.

 Tracy experienced a dramatic body transformation.
-As a matter of fact, she lost 120 pounds by focusing on and mastering this exercise.
+She lost 120 pounds by focusing on – and mastering – this exercise.

 Her secret was NOT monster “aerobic” sessions.
 Instead, she focused on the kettlebell swing twice per week for an average of 15-2o minutes.